-- Poemes libres de droits by Rayanne Dupuis, soprano and Guy Livingston, piano on June 6, 2018, in Paris
+- Poemes libres de droits by Rayanne Dupuis, soprano and Guy Livingston, piano on June 6, 2018, in Paris, France

-- The Walrus and the Carpenter by Sasha Cooke, mezzo-soprano and Pei-Yao Wang, piano on February 11, 2018, in Milton, Mass.
+- The Walrus and the Carpenter by Sasha Cooke, mezzo-soprano and Pei-Yao Wang, piano on February 11, 2018, in Milton, Massachusetts

-- Solace by The Hartt School Chorus, Edward Bolkovac, conductor, on May 2, 2013, in West Hartford, CT
+- Solace by The Hartt School Chorus, Edward Bolkovac, conductor, on May 2, 2013, in West Hartford, Connecticut

-- Chestnuts [a song cycle] by soprano Emalie Savoy, mezzo-soprano Sasha Cooke, tenor Dimitri Pittas, baritone Joshua Hopkins, and pianist Warren Jones on Jan.
-19, 2012 in Zankel Hall, NY
+- Chestnuts [a song cycle] by soprano Emalie Savoy, mezzo-soprano Sasha Cooke, tenor Dimitri Pittas, baritone Joshua Hopkins, and pianist Warren Jones on January 19, 2012 in Zankel Hall, New York

-- The Hawthorn Tree by by mezzo-soprano Joyce Castle and members of the Orchestra of St. Luke's in New York on Oct.
-20, 2010
+- The Hawthorn Tree by mezzo-soprano Joyce Castle and members of the Orchestra of St. Luke's in New York on October 20, 2010

-- Lady Liberty, commissioned and premiered simultaneously in Ann Arbor, Mich. by The Ann Arbor Vocal Arts Ensemble, Ben Cohen conducting and in Lexington, Mass. by The Master Singers of Lexington, Adam Grossman conducting, on May 9, 2009
+- Lady Liberty, commissioned and premiered simultaneously in Ann Arbor, Michigan by The Ann Arbor Vocal Arts Ensemble, Ben Cohen conducting and in Lexington, Massachusetts by The Master Singers of Lexington, Adam Grossman conducting, on May 9, 2009

 - A Song for St. Cecilia's Day for chorus and organ, commissioned by the University of Chicago to commemorate the restoration of the E. M. Skinner organ at Rockefeller Chapel/Chicago, premiered by organist Thomas Weisflog and several choruses on June 7, 2008

-- Four Piedmont Choruses, set to the poetry of North Carolina poet laureate, Kathryn Stripling Byer, with the Piedmont Chamber Singers conducted by William Osborne, premiered in Winston-Salem, NC on May 3, 2008
+- Four Piedmont Choruses, set to the poetry of North Carolina poet laureate, Kathryn Stripling Byer, with the Piedmont Chamber Singers conducted by William Osborne, premiered in Winston-Salem, North Carolina on May 3, 2008

-- Concerto for Soprano Saxophone and Band by Christopher Creviston, saxophone, and the Arizona State University Wind Orchestra conducted by Gary Hill in Tempe, Ariz. on Feb.
-2, 2016
+- Concerto for Soprano Saxophone and Band by Christopher Creviston, saxophone, and the Arizona State University Wind Orchestra conducted by Gary Hill in Tempe, Arizona on February 2, 2016

-- First Symphony for Band, commissioned by the Big Ten Directors Foundation, premiered by the University of Michigan Symphony Band, Michael Haithcock conducting, in Ann Arbor, Mich., on February 6, 2009
+- First Symphony for Band, commissioned by the Big Ten Directors Foundation, premiered by the University of Michigan Symphony Band, Michael Haithcock conducting, in Ann Arbor, Michigan, on February 6, 2009